feihong/mobile-app-tutorial-old/camera/index.md

 OK, that works, but is it the best solution to the problem?
 Why should we let the user click the button at all if a picture hasn't been taken yet?

 <div class="exercise">
   <p>Disable <code>ShareButton</code> by unchecking its Enabled checkbox in the Properties sidebar of the Designer interface.
-Then add another block to <code>Camera1.AfterPicture</code> that re-enables it.</p>
+Then add another block to <code>Camera1.AfterPicture</code> that enables it.</p>

-  <p class="hint">You'll need to use the <code>true</code> block in the Logic section of the Blocks sidebar</p>
+  <p class="hint">You'll need to use the <code>true</code> block in the Logic group of the Blocks sidebar.</p>
 </div>

 Hooray, now the Share button can't be clicked until after a picture has been taken!
-Now the `if` block inside of `ShareButton.Click` isn't even necessary anymore—you can safely delete it.
+Now the `if` block inside of `ShareButton.Click` isn't even necessary anymore—you can safely get rid of it (but don't delete the blocks inside of it).

 In this chapter of the tutorial, you learned about the `Camera` widget and the concept of global variables.
 You also hopefully started to get a sense of the process of programming.
 Roughly speaking, it goes something like this: